comartek/tronweb/README.md

 * Adds filters during event watching.

 __2.3.2__
-* Removes mixed approach instantiating tronWeb.
+* Removes mixed approach instantiating welWeb.
 Before you could pass the servers as an object, and the privateKey as a separate parameter.
 Now, you pass them either in the options object or in the params.

 __2.3.1__
 * Adds support for not-tld domain, like http://localhost
 * Improve the new format, allow passing the privateKey as a property in the option object

 __2.3.0__
-* Introduces new format to instantiate tronWeb, passing an options object instead that `fullNode`, `solidityNode` and `eventServer` as separate params
+* Introduces new format to instantiate welWeb, passing an options object instead that `fullNode`, `solidityNode` and `eventServer` as separate params
 * Fixes bug in `_watch` which causes a continuous update of the `since` parameter

 ## Licence

-TronWeb is distributed under a MIT licence.
+WelWeb is distributed under a MIT licence.

 -----